OCR-D/ocrd-website/site/en/setup.md

 docker run --user $(id -u) --workdir /data --volume $PWD:/data -- ocrd/all:maximum ocrd-tesserocr-segment-region -I OCR-D-IMG -O OCR-D-SEG-BLOCK-DOCKER
 ```

 For instructions on how to proceed further with the processing of your data, please see the [user guide](/en/user_guide).
-Make sure to also read [the notes on translating native command line calls to docker calls above](/en/user_guide#translating-native-commands-to-docker-calls).
-Make sure the image
+Make sure to also read [the notes on translating native command line calls to docker calls](/en/user_guide#translating-native-commands-to-docker-calls).
-name matches the executable.

 ### Updating Docker image